 Christina Bloem, a clinical assistant professor of Emergency Medicine at SUNY Downstate, said that when a refugee or asylum seeker patient comes into the ER, “it might be the first and only point of contact” for patients to receive services and referrals that the city has to offer.

-Besides treating physical injuries and illnesses like infectious diseases, patients can have food and housing insecurity, anxiety, depression, post traumatic stress disorder and a risk of suicide due to their personal history in their country of origin or from what they experienced during their treacherous journey to the United States.
+Besides treating physical injuries and illnesses like infectious diseases, patients might also have food and housing insecurity, anxiety, depression, post traumatic stress disorder and a risk of suicide, due to their personal history in their country of origin or from what they experienced during their treacherous journey to the United States.

 To better understand the state of an asylum seeker or refugee, physicians should start by looking at the county of origin, the advocates said.